ManfredTremmel/gwt-commons-codec/README.md

   </repositories>
 ```

 The Package itself has to be includes as binary and source package.
-I've done it this way, to give you the posibility to take the original apache commons binary package (full compatible) and combine it with the gwt-commons version of the source package fo the gwt compiler, this is usefull, if you do have the binary package already in the dependency list.
+I've done it this way, to give you the possibility to take the original apache commons binary package (full compatible) and combine it with the gwt-commons version of the source package for the gwt compiler, this is useful, if you do have the binary package already in the dependency list.

 ```
     <dependency>